AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Install the required libraries as mentioned in the "Prerequisites" section.
+2. Install the required libraries mentioned in the "Prerequisites" section.
-3. Run the `translator.py` script to launch the GUI application.
+3. Run the `Translator.py` script to launch the GUI application.

 ## Getting Started